The Human Gut Microbiota: Why Normal Flora Is Essential for Health

 Evidence-based strategies include the following:

-- Eating a fiber-rich diet (vegetables, fruits, whole grains)
+- Eating a fiber-rich diet like fruits, veggies, and whole grains.

 No single food or supplement can “cure” gut problems, but long-term healthy habits support microbial balance.